 Barnicott‘s work has been displayed at the Oncology Wellness Institute in Meadville, PA as part of their holistic approach to cancer treatment.
 With its ability to create a sense of calm and nostalgia, patients receiving chemotherapy experienced a reduction of stress, thus enhancing the treatment’s effectiveness.
 In 2011, she was asked to be the exclusive artist for the new West Penn Allegheny Outpatient Facility in Peters Township, providing this facility with over 50 paintings.
 Patients often shared comments such as, “I just walked down memory lane” and “They are a wonderful distraction from things unpleasant.”
 That same year, Barnicott was honored to partner with Healthy Lungs Pennsylvania to develop their annual holiday print and ornament.

 Barnicott’s two landscape series, “Beautiful Beyond Pittsburgh” and “Pennsylvania’s Route 6,” are represented by Arts for Everyone and her work is often highlighted through this organization.
 She is currently painting landmarks in other American cities which can be viewed on her website.

 Each year, Barnicott’s endearing scenes become more popular.
 Her paintings and collectibles are sold worldwide on the internet and appear in well over 50 regional galleries and gift shops.
 She loves talking with her clients and hearing the memories that her paintings evoke.
 She participates in numerous art shows throughout the year and has a calendar of events on her website.
-Barnicott’s studio is in Bethel Park, Pennsylvania where she lives with her husband and two daughters.
+Barnicott’s studio is in Brentwood, Pennsylvania where she lives with her husband.
 You can visit an online gallery of all of her paintings at www.lindabarnicott.com.